 - Can I see your windows and doors at a physical showroom?/dt>

-We do have two showrooms that you can visit – please call ahead for business hours and to schedule a visit:
+We do have a showroom that you can visit – please call ahead to schedule a visit:

 - Does Consumer’s Choice have a listing with the Better Business Bureau?